AdobeDocs/experience-platform.en/help/destinations/destination-sdk/message-format.md

 #### Use segment status aggregation key in the template {#aggregation-key-segment-status}

-If you use [configurable aggregation](./destination-configuration.md#configurable-aggregation) and set `includeSegmentId` and `includeSegmentStatus` to true, you can access the segment status in the template to group profiles in the HTTP messages exported to your destination based on whether the profiles should be added or removed from segments.
+If you use [configurable aggregation](./destination-configuration.md#configurable-aggregation) and set `includeSegmentId` and `includeSegmentStatus` to true, you can access the segment status in the template.
+This way, you can group profiles in the HTTP messages exported to your destination based on whether the profiles should be added or removed from segments.

 Possible values are: